thibaudcolas/-_-.css/README.md

 }

 .\📏 {
-	/* Reset the border of the <hr> separator, then set a better line */
+	/* Reset the border of the 📏 separator, then set a better line */
 	border: 0;
 	border-bottom: 1px solid currentColor;
 	margin: 1rem auto;